Rosendal Chamber Music Festival 2025

 “For our second festival I put together a programme around another big passion of mine – the chamber music of Wolfgang Amadeus Mozart.
 Despite all the wonderful chamber music Mozart wrote, only a few pieces are regularly performed in festivals and so I wanted 2017 to be an intense Mozart celebration, showing the extraordinary diversity of his music.”

-In the years to follow the focus has ranged from the poignant legacy of music written In the Shadow of War 1914-1918 (2018), to the life and times of Shostakovich (2019), the national identity of the music of Dvořák and his contemporaries in From my Homeland (2021) and the inner worlds of Ludvig van Beethoven (2022) and Johannes Brahms (2023).
+In subsequent years the focus has ranged from the poignant legacy of music written In the Shadow of War 1914-1918 (2018), to the life and times of Shostakovich (2019), the national identity of the music of Dvořák and his contemporaries in From my Homeland (2021) and the inner worlds of Ludvig van Beethoven (2022) and Johannes Brahms (2023).

 Photo: Liv Øvland